ECOWAS donates 4,000 tonnes of food items to Nigeria

 The minister added that about 15 million Nigerians were captured under the Social Register, to mobilize participation in the National Social Investment Programme.

-READ ALSO: ECOWAS donate food items worth $4m to Nigeria, 3 others

 Also speaking, Amb.
-Zubairu Dada, the Minister of State, Foreign Affairs, reiterated the Federal Government’s commitment to promote the goals of the ECOWAS and strengthen peace to achieve sustainable development in the region.
+Zubairu Dada, the Minister of State, Foreign Affairs, reiterated the Federal Government commitment to promote the goals of the ECOWAS, and strengthen peace to achieve sustainable development in the region.

-Dada noted that President Muhammadu Buhari had initiated a viable project to fast track sustainable environment, water, and agricultural development as well as enhance regional integration.
+Dada noted that President Muhammadu Buhari had initiated viable project to fast track sustainable environment, water and agricultural development as well as enhance regional integration.

 While lauding ECOWAS for the distribution of livestock to households in Kebbi State, Dada pledged continued support to the commission.